-Choosing draperies can be a hard choice for any homeowner.
-The style of drapery can change the look of an entire room.
+Choosing curtains or draperies can be a hard choice for any homeowner.
+After all, the style of window treatment can change the look of an entire room.
 Double windows are even harder to choose curtains for because they are larger than traditional windows.
-However, when a few specific principles are applied it is easy to choose the right number of curtain panels to use in any room.
+However, when a few specific principles are applied, it is easy to choose the right number of curtain panels to use in any room.

 Draperies should be 2 1/2 to 3 times the width of the window.
 With double windows, plan on using at least two panels per window or four panels for a double-width picture window.

 The number of curtains that you place on a double window is largely determined by your personal taste.
 Traditional rules of drapery are much less used than in the past and so it is possible to have any number of combinations for hanging curtains.
 The more curtains in the room, the more formal the room will look.
 A light, breezy curtain will add beauty and texture to a room.

 The kind of look and feel that you want for the room is the largest determining factor in how many panels you use.
 The traditional width for curtains on any size window is 2 1/2 times the width of the window.
 If two panels are not large enough to cover this width then you should go with four panels so there is an equal number of panels on each side of the window.